423s22/G4/README.md

 [Excel Spreadsheet](https://montanaedu-my.sharepoint.com/:x:/g/personal/j56w894_msu_montana_edu/EaVV4swagBpGimoDWHDCcFcB4JHtuL6F3gUtCRcTsvlBhA?e=7Lv0hD)

 ## Contributions
+Create a new branch specific to the feature being added.

-Write code on your own branch, then when ready, request to pull to base Testing.
+Write the code, then when ready, issue a pull request to the Testing branch.

-Once all code in Testing is ready for production, it will be merged into Main
+Once all code in Testing is ready for production, it will be merged into Main.